mb21/panwriter/README.md

 This will export exactly what’s shown in the preview, and not use pandoc at all.

-By adding a `style` field to your YAML metadata, you can change the styling of the preview and immediately see the changes.
+You can change the styling of the preview and immediately see the changes.
 (You can later save your CSS as a theme, see [Document types](#document-types--themes) below.)

-    ---
-    title: my document
-    style: |
-      @page {
-        size: A4;
-        margin-top: 2cm;
-      }
-      body {
-        font-size: 20px; /* set base */
-      }
-      h1 {
-        font-size: 1.5em; /* scale relative to base */
-      }
-    ---

-    # my document

 ![](screenshot-css.png)

-(To include that CSS when exporting to HTML/EPUB with pandoc, you would have to use a custom pandoc template with the snippet `<style>$style$</style>`.
-We’ll try to make this more straight-forward in the future.)

 ### Export via pandoc